 What's happened

-Israel's parliament has made death by hanging the default sentence for Palestinians convicted of deadly attacks in military courts, fulfilling a pledge by Prime Minister Netanyahu's government.
-The move has been widely condemned as a step backwards in human rights and international law.
+Israel's parliament has approved a law making death by hanging the default sentence for Palestinians convicted of deadly attacks in military courts.
+Critics say the law violates due process and international obligations, prompting international condemnation.
+The move fulfills a pledge by Prime Minister Netanyahu's far-right allies and marks a significant shift in Israeli military justice.

 What's behind the headline?